Tiramisu Porridge: The Healthy Breakfast That Seems Like a Dessert (Fit & Fast)

 Add the agave syrup and mix.

-In a few seconds, you will have a semi-liquid and homogeneous coffee cream.
+In a few seconds, you will get a semi-liquid and homogeneous coffee cream.

-You are ready to layer your porridge: in a glass jar with a lid, pour half of the now cold oats, level well, then add half of the coffee cream on top, then repeat the operation until all ingredients are used up.
-Close with the lid and put in the fridge overnight.
+You’re ready to layer your porridge: in a lidded glass jar, pour half of the now-cold oats, level it well, then add half of the coffee cream, then repeat the operation until all the ingredients are used up.
+Close with the lid and place in the fridge overnight.

 The next morning, unscrew the jar lid, sprinkle with unsweetened cocoa powder and serve.

-And voila… tiramisu porridge is ready to be enjoyed!
+And voilà… the tiramisu porridge is ready to be enjoyed!

 Storage

-👉The storage of the Tiramisu Porridge is one of its strengths, making it the king of meal prep for breakfast.
-Being an overnight oat, resting is crucial for its consistency.
+👉The storage of Tiramisu Porridge is one of its strengths, making it the king of meal prep for breakfast.
+Being an overnight oat, rest is crucial for its consistency.

-The porridge keeps perfectly in the refrigerator for 2-3 days.
+The porridge perfectly preserves in the refrigerator for 2-3 days.
 Use a glass jar with an airtight seal.
 Glass better preserves the freshness of the yogurt and coffee layers compared to plastic.

-If you plan to consume it after 48 hours, keep the yogurt layer and cocoa sprinkle separate and add them only at the moment of eating.
-This will prevent the oats from absorbing too much moisture from the yogurt, keeping the textures well distinct.
+If you plan to consume it after 48 hours, keep the yogurt layer and cocoa sprinkle separate, and add them only at the time of eating.
+This will prevent the oats from absorbing too much moisture from the yogurt, maintaining distinct textures.

 Tips, notes, variations, and suggestions

 🟣 The aesthetics of the preparation are part of the experience.
-To prevent the unsweetened cocoa from becoming a “dark and moist layer,” add the cocoa just a moment before diving in with your spoon.
+To prevent the unsweetened cocoa from becoming a dark, moist “patina,” add the cocoa just before dipping the spoon.

-🟣For those who consume animal derivatives, the layering remains identical, but the main characters change:
+🟣For those consuming animal derivatives, the layering remains identical, but the main ingredients change:

-Replace the soy yogurt with Greek yogurt, preferably with 2% fat.
-The plant-based milk can also be easily replaced with cow’s milk.
+Substitute soy yogurt with Greek yogurt, preferably 2% fat.
+Plant-based milk can also be easily replaced with cow’s milk.

-🟣If you’re vegan but don’t like soy yogurt, try replacing it with a coconut cream (the solid part of the coconut milk can kept in the fridge).
+🟣If you’re vegan but don’t like soy yogurt, try substituting it with coconut cream (the solid part of a can of coconut milk kept in the fridge).

-🟣If you want to take it to the office, create a layer between the yogurt and cocoa with hazelnut granules or cocoa nibs; this will keep the cocoa dry and add an amazing crunchy touch.
+🟣If you want to take it to the office, create a layer between the yogurt and cocoa with hazelnut granola or cacao nibs; this will keep the cocoa dry and add an irresistible crunchy touch.

-🟣For an extra touch: add a teaspoon of almond butter to the oat base for an unexpected roundness of flavor.
+🟣For an extra touch: add a teaspoon of almond butter to the oat base for an unexpected richness of flavor.

-1. Can I make it the same morning without waiting all night?
+1. Can I prepare it the same morning without waiting all night?

-Yes, certainly, but consider that the overnight version (prepared the night before) allows the coffee aromas to blend better with the oats.
+Yes, certainly, but keep in mind that the overnight version (prepared the night before) allows the coffee aromas to blend better with the oats.

-2. How can I make the Tiramisu Porridge more protein-rich?
+2. How can I make Tiramisu Porridge more protein-rich?

-For a protein boost suitable for athletes, you can use Greek yogurt 0% fat or Skyr for the white layer.
-Or add a scoop of protein powder (vanilla or chocolate flavor) into the oat and coffee mixture.
-Finally, mix in a teaspoon of chia seeds, which, in addition to proteins, add Omega-3 and make the porridge denser.
+For a protein boost suitable for athletes, you can use 0% fat Greek yogurt or Skyr for the white layer.
+Alternatively, add a scoop of protein powder (vanilla or chocolate flavor) to the oat and coffee mixture.
+Finally, mix a teaspoon of chia seeds, which in addition to protein, add Omega-3s and make the porridge thicker.

-3. How long does it last in the fridge?
+3. How long does it keep in the refrigerator?

 Tiramisu Porridge is perfect for meal prep.
 It keeps in an airtight jar for up to 2-3 days.
-The advice is to add the final sprinkle of unsweetened cocoa only when consuming, to prevent the moisture from the yogurt from making it dark and wet.
+The advice is to add the final sprinkle of unsweetened cocoa only at the time of consumption, to prevent the moisture from the yogurt from making it dark and wet.

 4. Can I use instant or decaffeinated coffee?

 Certainly.
 Moka coffee offers the most intense aroma, but instant coffee is a quick and effective solution.
-If you’re sensitive to caffeine, decaf coffee or barley are great alternatives to enjoy this breakfast even in the evening as a light dessert.
+If you are sensitive to caffeine, decaffeinated coffee or barley are great alternatives to enjoy this breakfast even in the evening as a light dessert.